observatorium/observatorium/docs/usage/getting-started.md

 - **kube-prometheus**: installs Prometheus Operator, Grafana, and a few exporters.
 We will use them to gather and visualize metrics.
 See [prometheus-operator/kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) for more information.

-- **ORY Hydra**: [OIDC (OpenID Connect)](https://openid.net/connect/) is a popular authentication often available in your company or major cloud providers.
+- **ORY Hydra**: [OIDC (OpenID Connect)](https://openid.net/connect/) is a popular authentication method often available in your company or major cloud providers.
 For local purposes we will run our own OIDC provider to handle authentication.
 We are going to use ORY Hydra for that.

 - **Jaeger Operator**: our tool of choice for tracing.
 See [Jaeger documentation](https://www.jaegertracing.io/docs/latest/operator/) for more information.